4brunu/4brunu.github.io/_pages/about.md

 Here you can find some of my experience with mainly iOS and Android development.

-The opinions expressed here are my own.
+Please note, that the opinions expressed here are my own.